IBM/continuous-learning-with-watson-ml-and-db2/README.md

 ###9.
 Test the model

-To test the API, either you can use `curl` commands or through programming to access the API.
-You can also go to the `Test` tab and provide new set of data to evaluate the inspection status.
+You can access and test the API programmatically, or use curl commands.
+You can also go to the `Test` tab and provide a new set of data to evaluate the inspection status.
 ![](doc/source/images/deployment-test.png)

-The result of the evaluation is shown at the right part of the page with horizontal graph.
+The result of the evaluation is shown in a horizontal graph located on the right side of the page.

 ![](doc/source/images/deployment-test-1.png)

 ## Troubleshooting

-If the evaluation gives an error as below, you need to upgrade the `Machine Learning` service instance to `Standard` plan
+If the evaluation gives an error as shown below, you need to upgrade the `Machine Learning` service instance to the `Standard`.
 ![](doc/source/images/troubleshooting-1.png)